 Funded by the TMS Foundation, this award recognizes an assistant professor for his or her accomplishments that have advanced the academic institution where employed, and for abilities to broaden the technological profile of TMS.

-The recipient of this award will make a broad-based, nontechnical presentation at the Young Professionals Tutorial Luncheon at the next TMS Annual Meeting & Exhibition and Program a symposium at the TMS Annual Meeting & Exhibition the year following the award presentation.
+The recipient of this award will make a broad-based, nontechnical presentation at the Emerging Professionals Tutorial Luncheon at the next TMS Annual Meeting & Exhibition and program a symposium at the TMS Annual Meeting & Exhibition the year following the award presentation.

 Applicants will be evaluated on their personal qualities and achievements, ways that they have advanced the institution where they are employed, along with their ability to broaden the existing technological profile of the society with the goal of engaging members in relevant activities.